-Wastewater Treatment Plant Efficiency Program
+Wastewater Treatment Plant Energy Assessment Program

 "The cost of wastewater treatment can be a significant burden for municipalities, especially when the infrastructure is aged or inappropriately sized for the community it serves," says Illinois EPA Director Alec Messina.
 "This partnership will help municipalities identify ways to improve their systems and realize cost savings for their communities."